owenky/spankodds/README.md

 # spankodds
-contains third party jars for spankodds client applications.
+contains third party jars and poms ( dependencies_xml) for repository of dependencies of  spankodds client applications.
 Those jars are used for create repository of maven dependencies by install.bat in repository/install.bat